GuildCrafts/calculator-benchmark-goal/README.md

 ##### Specs

-- [ ] Each mathematical operation should be done on the server
+- [ ] Each mathematical operation is done on the server
-- [ ] Each request for an operation should be a post request
+- [ ] Each request for a mathematical operation is a `post` request
-- [ ] Each operation request should respond with `JSON`
+- [ ] Each operation request responds with `JSON`
-- [ ] The calculator should ignore input while waiting for an operation to complete
+- [ ] When the calculator is waiting for an operation to complete, it ignored all input